 - The Company expects to refranchise about 4,000 restaurants through 2018 with a long-term goal to become 95% franchised.
 The majority of the refranchising is expected to take place in the High Growth and Foundational markets. - The Company expects to realize net annual G&A savings of about \$500 million from our G&A base of \$2.6 billion at the beginning of 2015, the vast majority of which is expected to be realized by the end of 2017.
 These savings will be realized through our refranchising efforts, streamlining across corporate, segment and market organizations, primarily in non-customer facing functions, and realizing greater efficiencies in the Company's Global Business Services platform.
 This target excludes the impact of foreign currency changes.
-We expect to realize a cumulative total of about \$150 million in savings by the end of 2016, with about half of these savings already achieved in 2015. - In connection with executing against our refranchising and G&A targets, we may incur incremental strategic charges associated with asset dispositions and restructuring.
+We expect to realize a cumulative total of at least \$150 million in savings by the end of 2016, with about half of these savings already achieved in 2015. - In connection with executing against our refranchising and G&A targets, we may incur additional strategic charges.